 Switching from Original Medicare to MA may be able to reduce your costs.
 But if you aren’t comfortable making the switch or you’d like to compare costs, here’s a quick overview of the costs for Original Medicare in 2021 and 2022.

 Medicare Part A (Hospital Stays)

 Part A only fully covers up to 20 days of skilled nursing care.
-You’ll then pay $185 per day for days 21-100, and you’ll be responsible for all costs from day 101 on.
+You’ll then pay $194.50 per day in 2022—up from $185.50 per day—for days 21-100, and you’ll be responsible for all costs after day 101.
 Most people do not pay a premium for Part A. But Part A has no maximum on your out-of-pocket expenses—Medicare Advantage plans do.